duverleygrajales/CNN_Features_Reduction/README.md

 >*output:*
 >-   Display in a terminal screen the Confusion Matrix for the supervised learning algorithm K-NN.
->-   Display in a terminal screen the Average Accuracy for the supervised learning algorithm SVM.
+>-   Display in a terminal screen the Average Accuracy for the supervised learning algorithm K-NN.

 #### _SVM.py_